strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 Currently, as part of a reconciliation loop, the CaReconciler handles four things:
 1. Verifying the Cluster CA (and Client CA) Kubernetes Secrets.
 For each CA:
-   1. If Strimzi is managing the CA it either creates or renews the CA certificate and key and stores them in the Kubernetes Secrets listed above.
+   1. If Strimzi is managing the CA, it either creates or renews the CA certificate and key and stores them in the Kubernetes Secrets listed above.
    2. If Strimzi is **not** managing the CA, it checks that the Kubernetes Secrets for the CA certificate and private key are present in the cluster.
 2. Reconciles the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret used by the cluster operator's Admin client when connecting to Kafka and ZooKeeper.
    1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-key-generation annotation, meaning the Cluster CA certificate that is being used to sign the certificate that will be put into the Kubernetes Secret is already trusted by all components.